 If you don’t know what to do with your leftover brownies right now, wrap them up and place them in the freezer until you do.
 You never know when the cravings will hit and I promise you, having brownies in the freezer will make you feel like a genius when it does.

 You can freeze the whole slab of brownies or in slices for *ahem* convenience.
-I’ve written all about it in this article.
-Check it out.

 Here are some commonly asked questions related to the topic.
 I’ve answered them below.

 If you’ve overcooked your brownies and it has reached an undesirable texture, your best bet is to use it in other desserts.
 Serving it with something that can moisten your brownie will give your brownies a fudgier texture.

 Check this article on how to tell if brownies are done before your next attempt so that you’ll never end up with overcooked brownies again.

 You can totally freeze brownies.
 Brownies freeze and thaw well and can stay fresh in the freezer for up to three months.